IamIpanda/ygopru/README.md

 </div>

 ---

-> [!IMPORTANT]
-> This project is under development.
-Anything you see may change later.

-A modern async rewrite of the [YGOPro server](https://github.com/mycard/ygopro) in Rust.
+A modern rewrite of the [YGOPro server](https://github.com/mycard/ygopro) in Rust.

 ygopru reimplements the YGOPro server stack from scratch in Rust, speaking the same protocol so existing YGOPro clients can connect without modification.
 The duelling engine